SydneyJeffries/Pharma_Project_2023/README.md

 BONUS OBJECTIVES

-Use a dependency injection pattern – leveraging interfaces and initial configuration injection Use standard authentication, authorization and/or routing attributes Setup of a SQL database using code-first migrations.
+Use a dependency injection pattern – leveraging interfaces and initial configuration injection, Use standard authentication, authorization and/or routing attributes, Setup of a SQL database using code-first migrations, Incorporate Entity Framework,
-Incorporate Entity Framework
-Create a UI that leverages these functions
+Create a UI that leverages these functions,
 Unit Test coverage - OR - Automated API Test Coverage (ex: using a Jasmine-like test harness).